Kickapoo

-Another band, the Tribu Kikapú, resides in Múzquiz Municipality in the northern Mexican state of Coahuila.
+Another band, the Tribu Kikapú, resides in Múzquiz Municipality in the northern Mexican state of Coahuila, ending up there after disputes between leaders of rival bands in the tribe caused a schism between followers of the "Kickapoo Prophet" Kennekuk and Prairie band Chief Kishko.
 Smaller bands live in Sonora, to the west, and Durango, to the southwest.

-Name and etymology

-According to some sources, the name "Kickapoo" (Giiwigaabaw in the Anishinaabe language and its Kickapoo cognate Kiwikapawa) means "stands here and there," which may have referred to the tribe's migratory patterns.
-The name can also mean "wanderer".
-This interpretation is contested and generally believed to be a folk etymology.

 History

 Pre-1800s

 The Kickapoo are an Algonquian-language people who likely migrated to or developed as a people in a large territory along the southern Wabash River in the area of modern Terre Haute, Indiana, where they were located at the time of first contact with Europeans in the 1600s.
 They were confederated with the larger Wabash Confederacy, which included the Piankeshaw and the Wea to their north, and the powerful Miami Tribe, to their east.
 A subgroup occupied the Upper Iowa River region in what was later known as northeast Iowa and the Root River region in southeast Minnesota in the late 1600s and early 1700s.
 This group was probably known by the clan name "Mahouea", derived from the Illinoian word for wolf, m'hwea.

 The earliest European contact with the Kickapoo tribe occurred during the La Salle Expeditions into Illinois Country in the late 17th century.
 The French colonists set up remote fur trading posts throughout the region, including on the Wabash River.
 They typically set up posts at or near Native American villages.
 Terre Haute was founded as an associated French village.
 The Kickapoo had to contend with a changing cast of Europeans; the British defeated the French in the Seven Years' War and took over nominal rule of former French territory east of the Mississippi River after 1763.
 They increased their own trading with the Kickapoo.